delta-eightyfour/lavender/README.md

 ---
 you take arch and gentoo, and put it with nix, you get this.

-im still building the LFS system and zenon, you can help develop the distro and contribute to zenon by forking.
+im still building the LFS system and zenon, you can help develop the distro by forking once the binaries are out.